Probability distributions

 • Each test constitutes a Bernoulli trial with two possible outcomes: “Positive” (indicating the presence of the virus) or “Negative” (indicating the absence of the virus).

-• The “success” in this context is defined as obtaining a positive result, reflecting the experiment’s objective to detect the virus, if present.
+• The “success” in this context is defined as obtaining a positive result, reflecting the test’s objective to detect the virus, if present.

 • The independence of each trial is maintained by the nature of the tests themselves, assuming the results of one test doesn’t directly influences the other test.